chengrcli/bootstrap/osa/readme.md

 - To add more computes nodes, add the nodes under `compute-infra_hosts` and `compute_hosts` in `etc/openstack_deploy/openstack_user_config.yml`.
 Then run playbook again.
 Needs to remove `/etc/openstack_deploy/openstack_inventory.json` before running playbook

+## Trouble shooting

+If nova-compute fails to start, we can check `libvirt-python` version within nova virtualenv. version 6.7.0 is the bad version, downgrade it to 6.1.0